isomerpages/moe-temaseksec/_prospective-students/Direct School Admission/Student Leadership DSA.md

 ##### 5. If my child is posted to Temasek Secondary School through DSA, how will my child's academic results affect the stream that he will be assigned?

-From 2024, there will be no more streams.
-All applicants will be assigned a posting group based on the PSLE results.
+From 2024, there will be no more streams for Secondary 1 students.
+All applicants will be given a posting group based on the PSLE results.
-As our school offers all three posting groups, a child who is offered a place via DSA will have a place in Temasek Secondary School. https://www.channelnewsasia.com/singapore/secondary-school-subject-based-banding-posting-groups-form-classes-3311176
+As our school offers vacancies for all three posting groups, a child (assigned any posting group) who is offered a place via DSA will be posted to Temasek Secondary School. https://www.channelnewsasia.com/singapore/secondary-school-subject-based-banding-posting-groups-form-classes-3311176

 ##### 6. If a child is accepted into Temasek Secondary School via DSA, will he be in TIP (Temask Ignis Programme)?